A Journey Through the VCH Mental Health & Substance Use Services “System”

 Neela participated in treatment in acute and tertiary environments which helped her bring her mental illness to a level that can be managed at home, and which also helped her start on a solid path to recovery from her addictions.
 Neela and her team accomplished this to a great part because they activated her own strengths, skills and resources, as well as that of her natural support systems.

-Neela is now living at home again and is supported by a Mental Health Team.
+Neela is now living at home again and is supported by a Mental Health and Substance Use Team.
 She has a Case Manager there who coordinates assistance for Neela – among others, a psychiatrist and a vocational rehabilitation counselor.
 Neela is also taking advantage of services in the community, for example a weekly group at the Mood Disorders Association.
 In the community, Neela also sees primary care practitioners again – her family doctor and addictions counselor.

 Neela’s journey is only one among many.
 There are many more services that can help a person improve their mental health.
 However, hopefully this article makes the VCH mental health & substance use service system just a little easier to understand.